jonathancraddock/mootparadox_grav/pages/02.blog/05.simple-self-hosted-gpx-map/item.md

 A GPX file named "bowleesdufton.gpx" simply ends up with the route `./gpx/bowleesdufton`, and similarly `./full/bowleesdufton` or `./embed/bowleesdufton` for the corresponding map.

 > Remember some kind of 404 behaviour.
-In my implementation I cuurently have
+In my implementation I currently have
 > unroutable requests dropping the user into a default blank map.
 (Is that the best
 > outcome?)